Multilingualism in Individuals, School and Society

 From an individual perspective, we discuss the linguistic resources and practices of multilingual speakers, including code-switching and various forms of migration-related linguistic variation.
 Who engages in code-switching?
 When and why is code-switching used?
 What function does urban slang serve?
 What other types of "Swedish with a foreign touch" do we encounter in Sweden today?

-Outline for distance course: The course is a distance course and is carried out in a learning platform.
-Access to internet connected computer and headset is necessary.
+Outline for the autumn distance course: The course is carried out on a learning platform.
+Access to internet internet-connected computer and headset is necessary.
 The course is based on self-study and communication in the web-based teaching environment and is aimed at those who feel comfortable with digital teaching formats.
-Learning, knowledge control and supervision takes place via the internet and online meetings are scheduled for the evening.
+Learning, knowledge control, and supervision take place via the internet, and online meetings are scheduled for the evening.
 You work both individually and in groups.
 Keep in mind that a distance learning course requires just as much work as a regular campus course.
 You are expected to have the ability to plan and manage your own study time.

 Contact